-27. L. is a woman from El Salvador.
-Her first master calendar hearing has not yet been scheduled.
+33. L. is a woman from El Salvador.
 L. speaks Spanish and lives in Central Indiana.
 (19-0138522)

 L. ran a small business in El Salvador in a market controlled by the Mara 18 (M18) gang.
 Gang members began extorting L.'s business and threatened that they would harm her if she did not pay.
 L. told them she was unable to pay, and a few days later the gang members returned and physically assaulted her for refusing to pay.
 L. avoided the market for a few weeks after that, but eventually returned because she had no other source of income.
 L. began paying extortion fees to the gang.
 When L. could no longer afford to make the extortion payments, the gang members and a Salvadoran police officer returned to her business, threatened to kill her and physically assaulted her again.
 L. went to a police station over an hour away from her business and reported the extortion and beating.
 The police officer refused to take an official report.
 When L. returned to the market, the gang members were waiting for her and shot at her, yelling that they knew she tried to report them to the police.
 L. managed to escape the gang members and lived in hiding at a friend's house for a short time until she fled to the United States in 2019.
-NIJC timely filed L.'s asylum application, but her first hearing has not yet been scheduled.
-All affidavits and supporting materials for L.'s case will be due 15 days prior to her merits hearing, which has not yet been scheduled.
+Although L. was issued a Notice to Appear (NTA) by the Department of Homeland Security (DHS) when she entered the United States, her NTA has not yet been filed with the Immigration Court.
+Unless and until her NTA is filed, USCIS has initial jurisdiction over her application for asylum NIJC timely filed L.'s asylum application with USCIS in 2019.
+All affidavits and supporting materials for L.'s case will be due one week prior to her interview at the asylum office, unless her NTA is filed with the immigration court.